rraeyyi/News-popularity-automation/Project3.md

 Throughout this section of the report we utilize two supervised learning methods, linear regression and tree models, in order to investigate our response, `Shares`.
-In supervised learning, we often wish to make inference on the model or may want to predict the response, which is what we will be doing in the next and final section.
+In supervised learning, we often wish to make inference on models or we may want to predict the response, which is what we will be doing in these next two sections.

 ## Set up cross validation